 For this section, what I like to do is start out with a bass guitar set at about C3 or C4, that way I ensure the notes are actually on key, and then once the bassline has been created, I make sure that almost every note falls on the kick, that way the bass and the kick slam together and you get that hard-hitting bassline that so many people love.

 After that, you can either change it to a Deep Sub Bass synthesizer and drop the octave down to C2.

 Perhaps the most important of creating the bassline is the mixing of the instrument.
 For instance, adding compression and distortion to the boutique 808 is the difference between having slammin’ 808s or ones that aren’t-so slamming.

 Additionally, you want to let the notes ring out on the boutique 808s that way they actually have time to boom properly.

 Moreover, as I mentioned above and in my other article, you want your 808s to hit on the same notes on the Kick, perhaps not in all cases, but in many cases.
 To hear the final product of what I created, go ahead and check out the YouTube video tutorial below:

 YouTube Video Tutorial

-I hope this article was helpful to you.
+I hope this article (and my best tips for 808s article) was helpful to you.
 Make sure to share it on your social media with your friends, I’d appreciate that a lot.